 Gartner made its stance on DMPs clear in its 2020 report, “The Data Management Platform Endgame.”
 Acknowledging that DMPs have long been marketers’ go-to source for digital ad targeting and measurement, the global research and advisory firm admitted that “the cookie data that fuels these systems is disappearing.”

-In short, Gartner encouraged brands to think long and hard about investing in DMPs and to seek out new ways to power their acquisition marketing efforts that don’t rely on tracking third-party cookies.
+In short, Gartner encouraged brands to think hard about investing in DMPs and to seek out new ways to power their acquisition marketing efforts that don’t rely on tracking third-party cookies.
 You might think major DMP vendors such as Adobe, Salesforce and Oracle would object, but even they see the writing on the wall.

 In a recent publication, Adobe said that DMPs “will be phased out as a result of industry changes.”
 And now marketing cloud vendors that once referred to customer data platforms (CDP) as a “passing fad” are urging customers to make the switch.

 Just ask Salesforce, which recently confirmed its Audience Studio DMP is no longer available for sale (and as of Dreamforce 2022, Salesforce still has no alternative) — yet another signal that this technology is going extinct.
 As an analyst from Gartner put it concerning the news: Brands “will apparently have to look elsewhere for post-cookie solutions….”

 The truth is high costs and questionable accuracy have always hampered the usefulness of DMPs, and now, with their third-party cookie foundation set to disappear as a result of Google’s decision, their long-term value is negligible.